CauldronDevelopmentLLC/CAMotics/Building_In_Windows.md

 Then set ```CBANG_HOME```.

+# FreeType
+You can download Windows binaries for FreeType here: http://gnuwin32.sourceforge.net/packages/freetype.htm

 # Qt
-You can download Windows binaries for Qt4 here: https://www.qt.io/download-open-source/  Instructions for building from source can be found here: http://doc.qt.io/qt-4.8/install-win.html.
+You can download Windows binaries for Qt4 here: https://www.qt.io/download-open-source/.
+Instructions for building from source can be found here: http://doc.qt.io/qt-4.8/install-win.html.
 Make sure you install or build Qt with OpenGL support.

 # Cairo
 You can find prebuilt Windows binaries for cairo here: http://www.gtk.org/download/.
 Or build instructions here: http://cairographics.org/end_to_end_build_for_win32/